John Broome (writer): Homages

 An homage to Broome and artist Gil Kane appears in the novel In Darkest Night, which is set in the universe of the Justice League animated series.
 In the novel, a place in Coast City is named the "Kane/Broome Institute for Space Studies".
-In the direct-to-DVD film Emerald Knights the Broome Kane Galaxy is likewise named for him and Gil Kane.
-In the 2011 Green Lantern movie, Broome's Bar is named after him.
+In the direct-to-DVD film Green Lantern: Emerald Knights the Broome Kane Galaxy is named for him and Gil Kane.
+In Green Lantern (2011), Broome's Bar is named after him.
 In the Green Lantern: The Animated Series episode "Steam Lantern," the eponymous character's real name is Gil Broome, Esq.

 In The Flash episode "The New Rogues", the industrial complex in which the Mirror Master and the Top gain their powers is Broome Industries.

+The villain Nathan Broome, who debuted during the Dawn of DC relaunch, is named after John Broome.